Taiyuan: Geography

 Taiyuan lies on the Fen River in the north of its fertile upper basin.
-The city is located at the center of the province with an east–west span of 144 km and a north–south span of 107 km.
-It commands the north–south route through the province, as well as important natural lines of transportation through the Taihang Mountains to Hebei in the east and to northern Shaanxi in the west.
+The city is located at the center of the province, with an east–west span of 144 km and a north–south span of 107 km.
+It commands the north–south route through the province as well as important natural lines of transportation through the Taihang Mountains to Hebei in the east and to northern Shaanxi in the west.

 Natural resources

 Taiyuan is abundant in natural resources such as coal, iron, marble, silica, bauxite, limestone, graphite, quartz, phosphorus, gypsum, mica, copper, and gold.
-It boasts high production of coal, iron, silica and marble.
+It boasts high production of coal, iron, silica, and marble.
 The western satellite city of Gujiao is the largest production site of metallurgical coal in China.
-The tree population in Taiyuan is dominated by coniferous forest, pine, white pine, spruce, and cypress.
+The tree population in Taiyuan is dominated by coniferous forest, which includes pine, white pine, spruce, and cypress.

 Climate

-Taiyuan belongs to the warm temperate continental monsoon climate, with long, dry and cold winters, hot and humid summers, short and windy spring and autumn, and distinct dry and wet seasons.
-Taiyuan experiences a cold semi-arid climate (Köppen climate classification BSk).
-Taiyuan has a temperate monsoon climate.
-Spring is dry, with occasional dust storms, followed by early summer heat waves.
-Summer tends to be warm to hot with most of the year's rainfall concentrated in July and August.
-Winter is long and cold, but dry and sunny.
-Because of the aridity, there tends to be considerable diurnal variation in temperature, except during the summer.
-The weather is much cooler than comparable-latitude cities, such as Shijiazhuang, due to the moderately high altitude.
-The monthly 24-hour average temperature range from −4.7 °C in January to 24.3 °C in July, while the annual mean is 10.9 °C. With monthly percent possible sunshine ranging from 51 percent in July to 61 percent in May, there are 2,493 hours of sunshine annually.
-Extremes since 1951 have ranged from -25.5 °C to 39.4 °C, though an unofficial record low of -29.5 °C was recorded on 7 January 1930.
+Taiyuan belongs to the warm temperate continental monsoon climate, with long, dry, and cold winters, hot and humid summers, short and windy spring and autumn, and distinct dry and wet seasons.
+The city experiences a cold semi-arid climate (Köppen climate classification BSk).
+Springs are dry, with occasional dust storms, followed by early summer heat waves.
+Most of the year's rainfall is concentrated in July and August.
+Due to this aridity, there tends to be considerable diurnal variation in temperature, except during the summer.
+The weather is much cooler than comparable-latitude cities such as Shijiazhuang, due to the city's moderately high altitude.
+The monthly 24-hour average temperature ranges from −4.7 °C in January to 24.3 °C in July, while the annual mean is 10.9 °C. Monthly sunshine ranges from 51 percent in July to 61 percent in May, with 2,493 hours of sunshine annually.
+Extremes since 1951 have ranged from -25.5 °C to 39.4 °C, though an unofficial record low of -29.5 °C was noted on 7 January 1930.